ahw/vim-hooks/README.md

     cd ~/.vim/bundle
     git clone https://github.com/ahw/vim-hooks.git

-Background: what is an autocommand?
+Background: What is an autocommand?
 -----------------------------------
 > You can specify commands to be executed automatically when reading or
 > writing a file, when entering or leaving a buffer or window, and when